jcrist/skein/continuous_integration/docker_hadoop/README.md

 6. Since environment variables are only available for processes started in the environment, you have three options here:

-   - Restart your browser from the shell you added the environment variables to
+   - Restart your browser from the shell in which you added the environment variables

    - Manually get a ticket for the `HTTP/master.example.com` principal.
 Note that this will delete your other tickets, but works fine if you just want